elewa-academy/elewa-academy.github.io/README.md

 # Elewa's Open Curriculum

 Welcome to our open-source curriculum, we hope this is just what you need!

-(PSST!!
-This is still under construction, some understanding please!)

 You can follow the first series of projects [right here](https://elewa-academy.github.io/Fundamentals).
 The rest of the curriculum is still under construction.
 Hope you like it!